 Philadelphia, home of the South Philadelphia Race & Sportsbook, entered “a modified, restricted green phase of reopening” on Friday, July 3.

-In Philadelphia’s “modified Green,” casinos can resume operations with strict restrictions.
+In Philadelphia’s modified green phase, casinos can resume operations with strict restrictions.
 All PA casinos must abide by Pennsylvania Gaming Control Board COVID-19 Casino Reopening Protocols.
-The 10-page document details the minimum safety and health-related requirements mandatory before reopening.
+The 10-page document details the minimum safety and health-related requirements that are mandatory before reopening.

 Rivers Casino Philadelphia, the only casino in the city limits, has yet to announce a planned return date.

-A call to South Philadelphia Race & Sportsbook is answered by voicemail: “Thank you for calling Parx Racing at South Philadelphia.
-We are open at noon daily.
-Sunday, Monday and Tuesday until 10 p.m., Wednesday and Thursday until 11 p.m., Friday and Saturday until midnight.”
+A call to South Philadelphia Race & Sportsbook is answered by a voicemail message saying, “Thank you for calling Parx Racing at South Philadelphia.
+We are open at noon daily, Sunday, Monday and Tuesday until 10 p.m., Wednesday and Thursday until 11 p.m., Friday and Saturday until midnight.”

 Parx Racing at South Philadelphia’s Facebook page has not been updated since 2015.

-On their website, Parx does not say that South Philadelphia Race & Sportsbook is closed.
+On its website, Parx does not say that South Philadelphia Race & Sportsbook is closed.